firedrakeproject/firedrake/demos/linear-wave-equation/linear_wave_equation.py.rst

   outfile = File("out.pvd")
   outfile << phi

-We establish a boundary condition object, since we have time-dependent boundary conditions, we first create a :class:`.Constant` to hold the value and use that::
+We next establish a boundary condition object.
+Since we have time-dependent boundary conditions, we first create a :class:`.Constant` to hold the value and use that::